Friday, December 22, 2017

 4. Should the minister maintain that there is still no evidence and remind the parents about the gravity of making false accusations?

 Don't get me wrong.
 I'm not suggesting that all, or even a majority, of accusations of sexual misconduct are false.
 The stories that have come out about Bill Cosby, Donald Trump, Harvey Weinstein, Matt Lauer and others bear that out.
-According to some studies, false accusations of rape are rare - possibly fewer than 10%, though I suspect that number may be higher when deep pockets are involved.
+According to some studies, false accusations of rape are rare - possibly fewer than 10%, though I suspect that number may be skewed when deep pockets are involved.

 -Continues below-